iPeer Instructor Guide

 Create an iPeer evaluation

-Once you have set up your course and groups, and optionally made your own criteria, you are ready to ask students to assess their peers.
-To run an evaluation in iPeer, you need to set up what is called an "evaluation event".
+Once you have set up your iPeer course, groups, and any custom evaluation criteria, you are ready to ask students to assess their peers.
+To run an evaluation in iPeer, you will need to set up what is called an evaluation event.

 1. Log in to iPeer, and click Courses in the top navigation.